Find matching features between point clouds

 Method — Matching method

 Matching method, specified as the comma-separated pair consisting of

 'Approximate'.
 The method determines how the function finds the

 features2.
 Two feature vectors match when the distance between

-them is less or equal to the matching threshold.
+them is less than or equal to the matching threshold.

-'Exhaustive' — Compute the pairwise distance between the
+'Exhaustive'— Compute the pairwise distance between the specified feature vectors.

 Matching threshold, specified as the comma-separated pair consisting of

 'MatchThreshold' and a scalar in the range (